 In my experience, Serbia doesn’t make it into English-language pop culture too often.
 I only know one western pop song with any reference to Serbia. (‘The Ballad of the Sin Eater’ by Ted Leo name checks Novi Sad, but it also mentions Leeds, Ibiza, Sierra Leone, New Jersey, Kigali, Damascus, and tons of other places.)
+In the past week, Serbia has been appearing in interesting places in my pop culture diet:

 In a recent This American Life episode, Julia Sweeney tells the funny, funny story of both her and her brother getting cancer (she's a comedian - she makes cancer funny).
 At one point, her father, instead of dealing with his sick children, immerses himself in Yugoslav history and keeps trying to talk to Julia about Balkan Ghosts and Black Lamb and Grey Falcon.